hperrin/svelte-material-ui/packages/common/README.md

 - `class`: `''` - A CSS class string.
 - `on`: `false` - Used in the context of an icon button toggle to denote the icon for when the button is on.

-# Other Components

-These components are not exported in the index file, but are available to be imported elsewhere.
-They are generally used for simple components which only add a class to an element.

-## ClassAdder

-A base component that adds a class to an element.
-The ClassAdder is used to provide simple components.
-It usually uses one of the elemental components listed below, but you can specify a different component for it to use.
-Every elemental component supports the `use` prop.

-### Props / Defaults

-- `component`: `(depends on context)` - The component to extend.
-Usually it is set to one of the elemental components below.
-- `use`: `[]` - An array of Svelte actions and/or arrays of an action and its options.
-- `class`: `''` - A CSS class string.

-## ContextFragment.svelte

-A fragment component (only contains a `<slot />`) used to define a Svelte context with a Svelte store.

-### Props / Defaults

-- `key`: `undefined` - The key of the Svelte context.
-- `value`: `undefined` - The value of the store contained in the Svelte context.
-The store will be updated when the value changes.

 # Elemental Components

 These components are used in SMUI components that take a `component` prop.
 They determine which HTML element will be used as the root element of the component.
 You can import them from `@smui/common/elements`.